-Data governance supports data protection – in particular, the GDPR
+Data governance supports data protection – in particular, the General Data Protection Regulation (GDPR)

 Just a few years ago, the discipline of data protection was mainly about securing who had access to your data and ensuring the data did not fall into the wrong hands.
 Data governance, on the other hand, was mainly about managing your data and improving your data quality.
 Despite what many people think, data governance and data protection have never been the same thing, and the line between the two disciplines used to be very clear.
 But now we have a relationship between data governance and data protection where they work together and complement each other.
 What happened?